 Instructions

-2. Fill the rest of the glass with chilled prosecco.
+- Fill the glass with chilled champagne.

 Notes